 Since inflammation sets off and exacerbates rosacea, it follows that any supplement that counters inflammation will be of great value in the alleviation of the symptoms.
 Whilst there are many herbs that possess anti-inflammatory properties such as Liquorice, Green Tea and Aloe Vera, I personally recommend the use of Burdock Root capsules by Swanson.
 Herbalists worldwide have used Burdock to treat skin diseases such as abscesses, acne, carbuncles, psoriasis and eczema.
 Burdock is used to improve liver function in order to remove toxins and purify the bloodstream.
 This dramatically helps to relieve rosacea because of the removal of inflammatory compounds from the bloodstream.
 When the liver is unable to cope sufficiently with these toxins, they pass into the bloodstream causing inflammation of the skin resulting in the symptoms of rosacea.
 Burdock Root also displays powerful antimicrobial properties and since the most common conventional treatment of rosacea is the use of antibiotics, this property of Burdock Root further helps to diminish the symptoms of rosacea naturally and without side effects.

 As mentioned previously, bacterial overgrowth within the small intestine is another big factor for the symptoms of rosacea, which is why antibiotics are prescribed.
-Burdock Root does display antimicrobial properties but one should also consider the use of a good quality probiotic supplement such as Mega Probiotic ND by Food Science of Vermont.
+Burdock Root does display antimicrobial properties but one should also consider the use of a good quality probiotic supplement such as Mega Probiotic ND.
 The use of a good probiotic supplement will help to ensure that the bacteria that are responsible for rosacea are kept in check and cannot thrive within the intestines.

 Finally, I am not keen on some of the conventional prescribed topical products currently available for the control of rosacea due to their unpredictable levels of success and in some cases these topicals can actually aggravate skin.
 There are many good topical products including HealGel Intensive, an advanced skin rescue gel, developed by five leading plastic and cosmetic surgeons, that soothes, repairs and protects damaged skin.
 HealGel Intensive contains Arnica, Madecassosside, peptides and biodynes which all work in synergy to reduce inflammation and to aid cellular renewal, boost collagen production and to reduce swellings and bumps on the face.
 Another topical product that has amazing feedback is Sheald Recovery Balm by iS Clinical, a powerful, calming, nourishing and restorative balm that helps a wide variety of skin concerns including rosacea, scars, cuts, grazes and is ideal for post-procedure use.